Aspirinsmurf/risky-plays-calculator/README.md

 > **Example:** A Human Lineman without the Dodge skill attempts a 4+ dodge.
 The syntax is ``4+``.

 The plus sign `+` is optional and can be omitted.

+**Labels:** Optionally, you can prepend a normal roll with a `"label"` that gets added to its line in the output table.
+This can be useful for clarity.

 ### Skill rolls
 There are five re-roll skills in the game: Dodge, Pass, Catch, Sure Hands, and Sure Feet.